Opticworks/opticworks.github.io/docs/devtools/setting-up.md

 # DevTools

-DevTools is the GUI used by VisTools to change and update certain game and script states.
+DevTools is the GUI used by Luatri to change and update certain game and script states.

 ## Using DevTools